tendai98/Access_Control/README.md

 ### Camera and HTTP Handling
 The Camera module encompasses functionalities related to camera integration and HTTP request management.
 Although specific details are limited, the code segments suggest:

-- **Camera Operations:** Code snippets like `app_httpd.cpp`, `Camera.ino`, and `camera_pins.h` imply camera-related operations and setup.
-- **HTTP Communication:** This module potentially handles HTTP requests, possibly for image capture or transmission, enhancing security measures.
+- **Camera Operations:** The camera uses an http server to stream image frames for taking pictures when a person is detected near the  sanitization module
+- **HTTP Communication:** The ESP32CAM uses HTTP to receive triggers to capture an image and also control the flash light.
+It sort of acts like an API for the camera

 ## Sanitization Module

-### Hygiene Maintenance
-The Sanitization Module focuses on maintaining hygiene within the controlled environment.
-The code segments indicate the inclusion of:

 - **Sanitizer Level Monitoring:** Continuous monitoring of sanitizer levels through `checkSanitizerLevel()` function and associated sensor readings.
-- **Temperature Monitoring:** Utilizes an infrared sensor (`Adafruit_MLX90614`) to gauge body temperature and trigger sanitation protocols based on predefined temperature limits.
+- **Temperature Monitoring:** Utilizes an infrared sensor (`Adafruit_MLX90614`) to gauge body temperature and trigger sanitation protocols (in this case trigger a buzzer) based on predefined temperature limits.
 - **Proximity Sensing:** Utilizes ultrasonic sensors (`initSonar()`, `getDistance()`) to detect proximity and initiate sanitation measures based on predefined distance criteria.